QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 This model simulates the interconnection and influence between consumers through different social network structures.
 The network structure has an important impact on the information dissemination and product adoption process.
-The model supports 2 typical network types (small world and ):
+The model supports 2 typical network types (small world and random network).

+The following table summarizes the key characteristics of the two network:

 #figure(
   caption: "Comparison of Random and Small-World Network Models",